-This report is for the benefit of Perth and Kinross Council ("the Council") and is made available to Audit Scotland and the Controller of Audit (together "the Beneficiaries").
+This report is intended for the benefit of Perth and Kinross Council ("the Council") and is made available to Audit Scotland and the Controller of Audit (together "the Beneficiaries").
 This report has not been designed to be of benefit to anyone except the Beneficiaries.
-In preparing this report we have not taken into account the interests, needs or circumstances of anyone apart from the Beneficiaries, even though we may have been aware that others might read this report.
+In preparing this report we have not taken into account the interests, needs or circumstances of anyone apart from the Beneficiaries, even though we may have been aware that others might read this report and it will not be quoted or referred to, in whole or in part, without our prior written consent.
 We have prepared this report for the benefit of the Beneficiaries alone.